fmbot-discord/docs/docs/commands/albums.md

     `.album Ventura Anderson .Paak`

 !!! info ""
-    Want this command to also show the date you first listened to an album? <a href="https://opencollective.com/fmbot/contribute" target="_blank">Get .fmbot supporter here.</a>
+    Want this command to also show the date you first listened to an album? <a href="/supporter/">Get .fmbot supporter here.</a>

 ---